sdcnku/micropython/docs/library/omv.tf.rst

    ``roi`` is the region-of-interest rectangle tuple (x, y, w, h).
 If not specified, it is equal to the image rectangle.
 Only pixels within the ``roi`` are operated on.

+.. function:: tf.detect(path, img, [roi, [thresholds, [invert]]])

+   Executes the TensorFlow Lite image segmentation model on the ``img`` object and returns a list of `image.blob` objects for each segmentation class output.
+E.g. if you have an image that's segmented into two classes this method will return a list of two lists of blobs that match the requested thresholds.

+   ``path`` a path to a ``.tflite`` model to execute on your OpenMV Cam's disk.
+The model is loaded into memory, executed, and released all in one function call to save from having to load the model in the MicroPython heap.

+   ``roi`` is the region-of-interest rectangle tuple (x, y, w, h).
+If not specified, it is equal to the image rectangle.
+Only pixels within the ``roi`` are operated on.

+   ``thresholds`` must be a list of tuples
+   ``[(lo, hi), (lo, hi), ..., (lo, hi)]`` defining the ranges of color you want to track.
+You may pass up to 32 threshold tuples in one call.
+Each tuple needs to contain two values - a min grayscale value and a max grayscale value.
+   Only pixel regions that fall between these thresholds will be considered.
+   For easy usage this function will automatically fix swapped min and max values.
+   If the tuple is too short the rest of the thresholds are assumed to be at maximum range.
+If no thresholds are specified they are assumed to be (128, 255) which will detect "active" pixel regions in the segmented images.

+   ``invert`` inverts the thresholding operation such that instead of matching pixels inside of some known color bounds pixels are matched that are outside of the known color bounds.

 .. function:: tf.load(path, [load_to_fb=False])